Citigroup profit holds steady as investment banking fees jump

 By Manya Saini and Tatiana Bautzer

-NEW YORK, Oct 13 (Reuters) - Citigroup's C.N profit was broadly steady in the third quarter, fueled by rising interest payments and surging investment banking fees.
+NEW YORK, Oct 13 (Reuters) - Citigroup's C.N profit was broadly steady in the third quarter as it benefited from rising interest payments and surging investment banking fees, sending its shares up 3% in premarket trading on Friday.

+The bank said its recently announced reorganization plan will result in a 15% reduction in functional roles and that the first phase of the plan eliminated 60 net committees.

-The bank's net income rose to $3.5 billion from a year ago, it reported on Friday, while earnings per share remained stable at $1.63, exceeding the consensus estimate of $1.21 by analysts polled by LSEG.
+The bank's net income rose 2% to $3.5 billion from a year ago, it reported, while earnings per share remained stable at $1.63, exceeding the consensus estimate of $1.21 by analysts polled by LSEG.

+"We announced consequential changes that align our organizational structure with our strategy and changes how we run the bank," CEO Jane Fraser said in a statement.

+"When completed, we will have a simpler firm that can operate faster, better serve our clients and unlock value."

-Revenue at Citi's institutional clients group that houses its Wall Street operations increased 12% from a year ago, fueled by a jump in investment banking fees.
+Revenue at Citi's institutional clients group that houses its Wall Street operations rose 12% from a year ago, fueled by a 34% jump in investment banking fees.
 The gains were a bright spot after several quarters of depressed dealmaking.

+The bank's trading unit also boosted revenue, while its division providing treasury and securities services to corporations brought in 12% more revenue.

 Citi's overall revenue climbed 9% to $20.1 billion.